Battery life: 7.5 hours (earbuds); 28 hours (charging case)

 The controls have gone untouched.
 You’ll use the left bud to enable/disable HearThrough mode (1x press), forward track (2x press), play previous track (3x press) or lower volume (long press).
 The right will be used to play/pause music and answer/end calls (1x press), enable digital assistant (2x press) or raise volume (long press).

 I’m happy to report that the digital assistant integration on these buds is also more functional than the Elite 75t.
-I didn’t get a chance to test Alexa, but Siri and Google Play registered and responded to my voice commands quickly.
+Both Siri and Google Assistant registered and responded to my voice commands quickly.
 You shouldn’t have any issues mouthing off orders to Apple or Google’s AI bots.

 Jabra Elite Active 75t review: Active and passive noise cancellation